Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- Tannehill averaged 202.3 passing yards per game in three matchups against the Bengals, 33.2 yards less than his over/under for Saturday.
+- In three matchups against the Bengals, Tannehill averaged 202.3 passing yards per game, 35.2 yards less than his over/under in Saturday's game.

-- Tannehill had at least one touchdown pass in each of those outings against the Bengals, and threw multiple TD passes against them one time.
+- Tannehill threw a touchdown pass in each of those contests against the Bengals, and threw multiple TD passes against them one time.

 - Note: Tannehill's stats vs. Bengals date back to 2016.